Workers’ Compensation Fraud

 Each crew claims to work for the shell company but is really just “renting” the insurance certificates.
 In the last few years, prosecutions for these types of schemes have skyrocketed.
 Prosecutions often include state racketeering charges based on the predicate offenses of:

-- Perjury in official proceedings during a workers’ compensation fraud invesitgation (a third degree felony);
+- Perjury in official proceedings during a workers’ compensation fraud investigation (a third-degree felony);

 - Providing false or misleading statements in a workers’ compensation fraud investigation;